nayefahmad/log/README.md

 - 428: time-dependent AUC and Brier score
 - 429, 430: cross-validation for prediction error and hyperparameter selection - ESL, p242
 - 431: two uses of cross-validation - ISL, p175 (first page of chapter on resampling methods)
 - 402: cross-entropy loss for multi-class classification
+- 178: random forest training and variable importance